Savitri (actress): Legacy

 Rishika Sadam of The Print noted, "Savitri is fondly remembered as a stubborn, determined, could effortlessly get under the skin of any role, chirpy, and a renowned philanthropist."
 She added, "At a time when scripts, shoots were planned keeping only the male stars in mind, Savitri’s performances, her expressions, and her beauty forced writers and directors to think otherwise.
 She rose to become an ‘evergreen’ star in male-dominated entertainment industry."
-In 2011, the Government of India issued a postage stamp bearing Savitri's face, in her commemoration.